Why Is My AC Blowing a Fuse?

 - Refrigerant leaks.
 A lack of refrigerant has the same results as that dirty filter issue, making your system work too hard.
 But refrigerant leak repair is definitely a professional’s job.

 - The breaker is damaged or old.
 The problem may also lie not with the cooling system, but with the breaker panel itself.
 When the panel is getting too old or too weak for your home’s needs, it will begin tripping far too often.
 Though if this is the issue it’s quite likely that the AC breaker isn’t the only one tripping.

 - Electric motor shorts.
 Electric motors work hard and for very long periods of time.
 If the fan begins to overheat it can often result in a repeated breaker trip until the motor has been serviced.

 Call Air Experts to Fix Your Air Conditioner Issues

 If your air conditioning system is blowing fuses or causing your home’s electrical system to short out, contact the team at Air Experts Heating & Cooling.
 We offer a full range of heating and cooling services including 24/7 emergency repair service.

-For more than 30 years, we have been providing the Triangle area in North Carolina with expert air conditioning services.
+For more than 30 years, we have been providing expert air conditioning services in the Triangle Area of Raleigh, NC.
 We can help diagnose the reason for your AC system’s electrical problems, making the correct repairs to your AC system.
 Call us today to schedule air conditioning service in the Raleigh-Durham area!